(Disclosure: Some of the links below may be affiliate links)

 For me, the best funds are the ones covering the entire world.
 For instance, Vanguard Total World (VT) is an excellent ETF.
 It is the one I am investing 80% of our portfolio with.
 But there are others.
 I would recommend you consider a world portfolio as your base index fund.

-Once you have decided which countries you want to invest in, you can pick the best index fund for each of the countries.
+Once you have decided which countries you want to invest in, you can pick the best index fund for each country.
 There are many tools to compare ETFs.
 My favorite tool for this is justETF.

 If you want more information on this step, I have a complete guide on designing an ETF portfolio from scratch.
 This guide will help you choose an index, select a fund for this index and finally put your funds together to form your portfolio.